Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 The Guvnurag made a push on the barricaded doorway and were repulsed by a storm of accurate rapid-fire and another flashbang just as the Array fired and delivered a stack of charged power boxes ready for the send.
 Thurrsto put his back into unloading them alongside Deygun, who snapped their power leads into the magnetic sockets that were waiting for them.
 It was the work of seconds to have the Array charged and ready to send.
 Ergaan loaded the target into it and…

 Regaari checked around him.
-“SOUTHPAW, SPLINTER, through the array.”
+"SOUTHPAW, SPLINTER, through the array."

 That was the injured Faarek, and Shim who hadn’t quite prepared for the flashbang well enough and was suffering from its effects himself.
 Both fell neatly back inside the array cage and were gone in a flash.